-Figure 5-15 Wireless Settings
+Figure 5-17 Wireless Settings 2

-- SSID Enter a value of up to 32 characters.
-The same name (SSID) must be assigned to all wireless devices in your network.
-The default SSID is TP-LINK, but it is recommended strongly that you change your networks name (SSID) to a different value.
-This value is case-sensitive.
-For example, TP-LINK is NOT the same as tp-link. - Region Select your region from the pull-down list.
+Region - Select your region from the pull-down list.
 This field specifies the region where the wireless function of the router can be used.
 It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.